bricee98/Valsci/README.md

 ## Overview

 Valsci is designed to validate scientific claims by leveraging a combination of literature search, paper analysis, and evidence scoring.
-It automates the process of evaluating claims against existing scientific literature, providing users with detailed reports and insights.
+It automates the process of evaluating the veracity of claims against existing academic literature, providing users with detailed reports and insights.
+It avoids hallucinations by tethering to ground truth in the Semantic Scholar database of academic texts, then uses a guided and interpretable Chain-of-Thought (CoT) reasoning method for each paper and claim to determine on an ordinal scale whether a given claim is contradicted or supported.
 ## Features

 - **Claim Validation**: Automatically validate scientific claims using a robust pipeline that includes literature search, paper analysis, and evidence scoring.
 - **Batch Processing**: Submit multiple claims at once via file upload for batch processing.
 - **LLM Evaluation**: Integrate with SOTA LLMs - self-hosted or from providers - to create reasoned, thought-out reports on the literature support for submitted claims.
 - **Web Interface**: User-friendly web interface for submitting claims, checking status, and browsing results.
-- **API Access**: RESTful API for programmatic access to claim validation and batch processing.
+- **Grounded Answers**: Reasoning and evaluations are tethered to specific references from the Semantic Scholar corpus of academic literature, which prevents LLM hallucinations.
+-
 ## Getting Started

 ### Prerequisites